For new international students

 Pay the semester fee

-International master's students and Free movers must pay the semester fee, even if they're not taking any courses.
-Exchange students do not pay the semester fee.
+International master's students must pay the semester fee, even if they are not taking any courses.

 Create your NTNU user account